toddniven/H2O-Spark-Scoring/README.md

 # H2O-Spark-Scoring
+H2O macine learning models can be exported as POJO.
+See https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/POJO_QuickStart.md
-Provide functions to score Spark data frames with H2O POJO models.
+Here we provide functions to score Spark data frames with H2O POJO models.
 H2O POJO models take numeric arrays as input and output the prediction.
 Here we simply provide a mapping from a dataframe row to an array and then apply the POJO to the array.
-See https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/POJO_QuickStart.md

-Assume pojo model is "model.java" and model name is "model_name".

-Step 1: Package pojo model into jar (requires h2o-genmodel.jar):
+Step 1: Package the pojo model, in this case "model.java" (requires h2o-genmodel.jar):
 ```
 javac -cp h2o-genmodel.jar -J-Xmx2g -J-XX:MaxPermSize=256m model.java
 jar -cf model.jar *.class